Wall Street ends mixed after a day of wavering up and down

 AP Business Writers

-Stocks swayed in afternoon trading on Wall Street Monday as the market cools off following a rare winning week.
+Wall Street capped a wobbly day of trading with a mixed finish Monday, giving back some of the market’s gains following a rare winning week.

-The S&P 500 edged down 0.2% as of 2:19 p.m.
-Eastern.
-The benchmark index has been shifting between small gains and losses throughout the day.
-The Dow Jones Industrial Average slipped 23 points, or 0.1%, to 31,473 and the Nasdaq fell 0.5%.
+The S&P 500 slipped 0.3% after shifting between small gains and losses throughout the day.
+The Dow Jones Industrial Average slipped 0.2% and the Nasdaq fell 0.7%.
+Shares in small companies rose, while more stocks rose than fell on the New York Stock Exchange.

 The Federal Reserve and other central banks have been aggressively raising interest rates in a sharp turnaround from maintaining ultra-low rates during the virus pandemic that helped support the economy.
 It’s a delicate balance for the Fed, which hopes to cool off the economy, but not so much that it actually contracts.
 Higher interest rates, though, also hurt prices for investors and have prompted much of the year’s sell-off.